syncfusion-content/uwp-docs/uwp/SfDataGrid/Columns.md

 Auto
 </td>
 <td>
 Calculates the width of column based on header and cell contents.
-So that header and cell content’s are not truncated.
+So that header and cell contents are not truncated.
 </td>
 </tr>
 <tr>